titanium-knights/meep-meep-playground/README.md

 ## Getting Started

+You'll need a fairly up-to-date version of IntelliJ IDEA or Android Studio.

 1. Download or clone the repository.
 2. Open the project in IntelliJ IDEA or Android Studio.
 If prompted, import the Gradle project.
 3. Edit `src/main/java/MeepMeepPlayground.java` and run.